THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Cost – 3000 THB

 A video of the extreme adventure park for reference.
+Do you dare?

-Rock climbing in Krabi
+Try rock climbing in Krabi

-Cliff jumping in Krabi
+Dare yourself to Cliff jump in Krabi

 Cliff jumping is certainly scary and exhilarating at the same time.
 The seven island tour offers just enough thrill for the novice cliff divers.